minblock/ogkushcoin/doc/README_windows.txt

 -----
 Unpack the files into a directory and run ogkush-qt.exe.

-OGkush Core is the original OGkush client and it builds the backbone of the network.
+OGKush Core is the original OGKush client and it builds the backbone of the network.
-However, it downloads and stores the entire history of OGkush transactions;
+However, it downloads and stores the entire history of OGKush transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.